 How many laser sessions are needed?

-Freedom Laser Therapy’s procedure involves one 30-minute session.
+Freedom Laser’s procedure involves one 30-minute session.
 Low level laser is intended to increase the body’s production of endorphins, thereby reducing the physical withdrawal symptoms and cravings normally associated with quitting smoking.
 The quit smoking laser therapy session assists the smoker in overcoming the initial symptoms of withdrawal, which are the most difficult during the first 72 hours after quitting smoking.
 If you have cancer or epilepsy, are pregnant, use a pacemaker or are taking photosensitive medication, laser therapy should not be used for smoking cessation.
 Not treating these clients is a precautionary measure.
 Freedom Laser does not diagnose or treat illness or prescribe medication.
 Laser therapy is not intended to replace medical care.
 We recommend that you consult your physician for a professional diagnosis of your health.

 Are there any health or medical conditions that would prevent me from going through the quit smoking laser therapy procedure?